 The Vicksburg, Miss., native was originally signed by the New England Patriots on May 19, 2014, following two seasons at the University of West Alabama, where he was a two-time first team All-Gulf South Conference selection at cornerback.
 He transferred to West Alabama from Hinds (Miss.)
 Community College.

-- At Philadelphia (8/8), started at cornerback. - Against New England (8/17), started at cornerback.
+At Philadelphia (8/8), started at cornerback.

 Butler's 2019 Preseason Statistics: